carbon-design-system/carbon-preprocess-svelte/README.md

 > [!NOTE]
 > When this preprocessor was first created, there was no workaround to optimize slow cold start times with Vite in development.
-> As of today, [@sveltejs/vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte) enables [`prebundleSvelteLibraries`](https://github.com/sveltejs/vite-plugin-svelte/blob/ba4ac32cf5c3e9c048d1ac430c1091ca08eaa130/docs/config.md#prebundlesveltelibraries), which pre-bundles Svelte libraries to improve cold start times for Vite-based set-ups.
+> As of today, [@sveltejs/vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte) enables [`prebundleSvelteLibraries`](https://github.com/sveltejs/vite-plugin-svelte/blob/ba4ac32cf5c3e9c048d1ac430c1091ca08eaa130/docs/config.md#prebundlesveltelibraries) by default, which greatly improves development times.
 > However, this preprocessor is still useful for non-Vite bundlers, like Rollup and Webpack.

 #### SvelteKit